-National Picnic is a locally made brand at heart—we can ship anywhere, but customers still want to know where it comes from.
+National Picnic is a locally made brand at heart—we can ship anywhere, but customers still love to know where their clothing comes from.
 It feels good to say “we” more and more, as I now share the workload with more staff and vendors local to the Philadelphia region.

-2018 has been a moving year, and 417 Haddon Avenue Haddonfield NJ is my new workspace.
+2018 was a moving year, and 417 Haddon Avenue (Haddonfield NJ) is the current workspace.
 My passion for making clothes can be a business that can create jobs for others.
 Locally.
 With respect for all of the people involved.
 Mindful growth is a constant learning process, and there are improvements to come.

 National Picnic balances function and fun.
 Everyone needs "core" casual pieces.
 We love sewing those as the foundation of our collection.
 But we are playful, too, choosing conversation-worthy prints for small batches of clothing that are so limited, you can consider them rare and collectible.
 They’re all designed for longevity—classic styles made from quality materials, things you’ll want to keep wearing again and again.